State Fire Academy

 About the State Fire Academy

 In 1950, the General State Authority of Pennsylvania purchased 11 acres of ground for the construction of a State Fire School.
-The site of the new Academy is located in the extreme west end of Lewistown at 1150 Riverside Drive.
-In 1953, construction of the Pennsylvania State Fire "School" started.
+In 1953, construction of the Pennsylvania State Fire "School" started is the extreme west end of Lewistown at 1150 Riverside Drive.
 It opened with the first class being held in June 1955.
 The full-time staff at that time consisted of an administrator, three instructors, clerical support, and a maintenance man.
 The "School" offered one and two week programs year-a-round.
 This "Resident" program attracted students from across Pennsylvania and its neighboring states.
 The courses were state mandated to be tuition free and remain tuition free today for in-state public emergency responders.

 The State Fire "School" operated under various state agencies and today is part of the Office of the State Fire Commissioner.
 Also during its growing process, the name of the "School" changed to its present day name of Pennsylvania State Fire Academy.
 Its curriculum also changed and developed over its nearly 50-year existence.
 Today, the Academy's curriculum is very comprehensive and is responsive to all training and education needs of Pennsylvania's emergency responders.
-Today, the Academy's Staff includes the administrator, assistant administrator, 2 full-time resident instructors, 80 adjunct instructors, two certification managers, Incident Management Team Program Administrator, 3 field education supervisors, 3 clerical support, and a maintenance repairman.
+The current Academy Staff includes an Administrator, Assistant Administrator, Alternative Energy Program Manager, Administrative Officer, 2 full-time Resident Instructors, 160 adjunct instructors, 2 Certification Program Managers, 2 Field Education Supervisors, 3 Clerical positions, and a Maintenance Repairman.

 The Academy's training and education opportunities have also changed as it has grown.
 Besides the "Resident Training Program" programs conducted at the Sate Fire Academy, it is also responsible for delivering special resident curriculum locally to emergency service organizations.
-The three field education supervisors manage a statewide "Local Level Training Program".
+The 2 Field Education Supervisors manage a statewide "Local Level Training Program".
 Each year, this program delivers over 3,000 programs across the Commonwealth; and, the majority of the programs are conducted right in the fire department station.
 The Academy also administers "Pennsylvania Fire Service Certification" program which has certified over 6,000 emergency responders in the Commonwealth.

 The mission of the Pennsylvania State Fire Academy is: